This page describes the upgrade path from Cloud Datastore to Firestore in Datastore mode.

 For more about Datastore mode, see Firestore in Datastore mode.

-If you manage an application that uses Datastore, you will not need to update your application code.
-We will notify you about the schedule of your application's upgrade to Datastore Mode.
-The upgrade will not require downtime.
+If you manage an application that uses Cloud Datastore, you will not need to update your application code.
+We will notify you about the schedule of your application's upgrade to Firestore in Datastore mode.
+The upgrade does not require downtime.

 For additional questions about the automatic upgrade process, contact one of our support channels.